-Kerry B. Renzoni is assistant professor of music and coordinator of the undergraduate music education program at Buffalo State.
+Kerry B. Renzoni is associate professor of music and Music Department Chair at Buffalo State.

 Dr. Renzoni received a Ph.D. in music education from Temple University, where she was awarded a University Fellowship and the prestigious Presser Music Award.
 She holds a B.M. in both harp performance and music education from the Eastman School of Music, and an M.M. in music education from the Eastman School of Music.

 Dr. Renzoni is an active researcher, conference presenter, and clinician at the state, national, and international levels.
 She has presented at ISME, NAfME, SMTE, MENC Eastern, NYSSMA, PMEA, NJMEA, CMEA, and the Suncoast Music Education Research Symposium.
-Recently, she also served as a music clinician in China.
 Her research interests include the role of environment in music learning, creativity, improvisation, and music literacy in early childhood and elementary music settings.

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.